bliutwo/pomodoro/README.md

 - [x] Check out
 [input widgets](http://appjar.info/inputWidgets/).

-Seems like I've gotten all the "input" I need.
+Seems like I've gotten all the "input" I need already just by modifying the original `gui.py` file.
 Now, let's see what I can do with output widgets.
 Maybe I can output what I was outputting before, anyway?

 - [x] Check out [output widgets](http://appjar.info/outputWidgets/).